Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Introduction

 Finally, and perhaps most intriguingly, there is the question of whether different potential analogue realisations could provide different levels of confirmation.
-This is established in third key result of the paper, a theorem proving that analogue experiments in which we are more confident about the fundamental physics teach us less about the target system than those about which we are less confident.
-Our results thus provide a basis to both formalise the epistemic value of analogue experiments that have been conducted, like that of Steinhauer, and to advise scientists as to the respective epistemic value of future analogue experiments.
+Would we learn more about astrophysical black holes from an analogue experiment based upon liquid helium or BECs?
+The third key result of the paper is a theorem proving that analogue experiments in which we are more confident about the fundamental physics (e.g. BECs) teach us less about the target system than those about which we are less confident (e.g. superfluid helium-3).
+Our results thus provide a basis to both formalise the epistemic value of analogue experiments that have been conducted and to advise scientists as to the respective epistemic value of future analogue experiments.
+As such, our work demonstrates the enduring value of the Bayesian framework as a tool for analysing the protean forms of scientific inference.